 Although Congress reauthorized federal emergency unemployment benefits earlier this year, lawmakers reduced the weeks the jobless can collect payments.
 The cutbacks come in two phases -- one now and another in September.
-This round affects the jobless in at least 24 states, while all Americans will be affected in the fall.

 Now, those who live in states with unemployment rates below 6% are eligible to receive a maximum of 46 weeks of benefits, down from 60.
 (This includes up to 26 weeks of state benefits.)